-Roehampton Church of England School
+Roehampton Church of England School (SWI5 4AA)

-Admission Policy 2023-2024
+Admission Policy 2024-2025

-Roehampton Church of England Primary School has a distinctive ethos shaped by Christian values which fosters an inclusive, caring and supportive environment where children learn and flourish.
-We welcome applications from all members of the community.
+Roehampton Church of England Primary School has a distinctive Christian ethos which is at the heart of this school and provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
+We welcome applications from all members of the community and we ask all parents to respect the Christian ethos of our school and its importance to our community.